-- 1. Go to the Confluence 'Administration Console': - Choose Browse > Confluence Admin.
-The 'Administrator Access' login screen will be displayed. - Enter your password and click Confirm.
-You will be temporarily logged into a secure session to access the 'Administration Console'. - 2.
+- 1. Choose Browse > Confluence Admin. - 2.
 Click General Configuration in the left-hand panel. - 3.
 Edit the setting for Draft Save Interval.

 Working with Drafts Resuming the Editing of a Draft

 Concurrent Editing and Merging Changes

 Sometimes, two or more people may edit a page at the same time.
 When this happens, Confluence will do its best to ensure that nobody's changes are lost.